 The sales were bad enough on the last one that I would have had to go to a pen name if I’d wanted to sell into New York again.

 However, before that happened, my life imploded and I stopped writing fiction for two years.

 When I surfaced, I ended up writing a trilogy (that someday, I will redraft completely and publish.)
 That took another three years.

 By the time I was finished with all of that…indie publishing had started.

 I hadn’t planned on going full bore indie.
 I sent The Clockwork Fairy Kingdon to more than one New York publisher (they both turned it down.)
 But indie gave me such control.
 I didn’t have to wait for years before a book came out.
 I could hire a really good editor.
 I could have fantastic covers.

 If I started hearing of fantastic contracts coming out of traditional publishers, I would probably start submitting to them.
 Fantastic contracts that included publisher accountability.

 But right now, I hear a lot of horror stories.
 Even the people who are publicly happy with their publisher make a lot of different noises in private.
 Or one-two years down the road when their editor leaves and they’re suddenly orphaned.
 Or…The horror stories continue to roll out.

 I do still traditionally publish my short fiction.
-In 2014 I’ll have five stories traditionally published.
+I continue to have stories traditionally published.